 What if your team had concrete blueprints for design reviews and user testing procedures, as well as techniques and templates for conversations with different departments in your organization?

-What if your team had everything they needed to create inclusive web applications and become an accessibility champions in your organization?
+What if your team had everything they needed to create inclusive web applications and become an accessibility champion in your organization?

 That's exactly what I will deliver for you and your team.